-When fishing in Siskiyou, remember to observe local fishing regulations – catch and release rules, types of hooks and more – and you’ll need a valid California Fishing License.
-This protects the purity of our environment and our local ecosystem.
+When fishing in Siskiyou, remember to observe local fishing regulations, including catch-and-release rules, types of hooks and more.
+You’ll also need a valid California Fishing License, which protects the purity of the environment and the ecosystem.